bennettslin/yearlings_bobtail_app/PROMO_WORK.md

 * Create promo page
 * Redo PromoAnchor

-* Rename all marketing to promo
+* Rename all promo to promo
 * Rename promo to homepage

-* Key up for promo homepage from marketing child
+* Key up for promo homepage from promo child
 * Need to reset scroll upon promo path change?
-* Smart quotes in marketing material
+* Smart quotes in promo material

 # Bonus
 * Copy to clipboard functionality